 Financial Aid Students who are eligible for financial aid may apply it.
 The amount of financial aid that you may be eligible to receive is of an individual nature.
 All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselor there about what the implications of this cost would be for them individually.
 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.

 Applicants for the semester program should be in their Sophomore, Junior or Senior year at the time of the application with at least a 2.8 cumulative GPA.
 Students must also be in good judicial standing with Binghamton University through the length of the intended term.
-This application is intended for Binghamton University students only, other SUNY students can apply through SUNY Broome.
+Applications from other SUNY and non-SUNY students are welcome, with the one exception of University at Buffalo students who must apply through their home campus.

 The application for a semester at TdM Tuscania will require the following: